 On November 30, 1999, the Center for Marine Conservation (currently called Ocean Conservancy) petitioned us to list North American populations of largetooth and smalltooth sawfish as endangered under the ESA.
-While the smalltooth sawfish underwent a formal status review (56 FR 12959), on March 10, 2000, we determined the petitioner did not present substantial scientific or commercial information indicating that the petitioned action may be warranted for the largetooth sawfish (Pristis perotteti).
+The largetooth sawfish underwent a formal status review; however, we determined that the petitioner did not present substantial evidence that the petitioned action may be warranted for the largetooth sawfish (56 FR 12959; March

+10, 2000).
 Specifically, there was no evidence that a North American population of largetooth sawfish existed.
 The largetooth sawfish was, however, maintained on the candidate species list and later transferred to the new Species of Concern list on April 15, 2004 (69 FR 19975).

-On April 21, 2009, WildEarth Guardians petitioned the Secretary of Commerce to list the largetooth sawfish as endangered or threatened throughout its range and to designate critical habitat for this species.
+On April 21, 2009, WildEarth Guardians petitioned the Secretary of Commerce to list the largetooth sawfish (Pristis perotteti) as endangered or threatened throughout its range and to designate critical habitat for this species.
 The petitioners also requested that we reconsider our previous March 10, 2000, negative finding on listing the North American population.

-Ôn July 29, 2009, we published a positive 90-day finding (74 FR 37671) announcing that the petition presented substantial scientific or commercial information indicating the petitioned action of listing the species may be warranted.
+On July 29, 2009, we published a positive 90-day finding (74 FR 37671) announcing that the petition presented substantial scientific or commercial information indicating the petitioned action of listing the species may be warranted.
 We announced the initiation of a status review of the species and requested information to inform the agency's decision on whether to propose the species for ESA listing.
 Our Southeast Regional Office (SERO) issued two contracts in 2009 to the Florida Museum of Natural History to compile all confirmed records of largetooth sawfish in the U.S. and internationally.
 The status review (NMFS, 2010) was conducted by the Southeast Fisheries Science Center (SEFSC) and SERO staff.
 The status review is available electronically at http:// sero.nmfs.noaa.gov/pr/ Largetoothsawfish.htm.
-On May 7, 2010, we published a proposed rule (75 FR 25174) to list Pristis perotteti as an endangered species under the ESA.
-We solicited public comment on the proposed listing for 60 days.
-We did not hold a public hearing for the proposal.